-During the financial year, the consolidated company grew the provision of services in Victoria, Queensland, South Australia and Western Australia by winning additional contracts in sub-acute services.
+During the financial year, the consolidated company grew the provision of services in Victoria, Queensland, South Australia and Western Australia by winning additional contracts in sub-acute and psychosocial services.

-The consolidated company continued to transition clients into NDIS services and developed community housing and specialist accommodation.
+The consolidated company continued to develop community housing and specialist accommodation.